SPIN-web/SPIN2026/_pages/call.md

 We are soliciting three categories of papers:

-* **Full Research Papers** describing fully developed work and complete results (16 pages, excluding bibliography);
+* **Full Research Papers** describing fully developed work and complete results (16 pages, excluding bibliography and appendices);

+* **Full Tool Papers**, accompanied by a **Mandatory Artifact** describing work that is closely-related to the development or the evaluation of a verification tool or similar (16 pages, excluding bibliography and appendices);

-* **Short Papers** presenting tools, technology, experiences with lessons learned, new ideas, work in progress with preliminary results, and novel contributions to formal methods (6 pages, excluding bibliography).
+* **Short Papers** presenting tools, technology, experiences with lessons learned, new ideas, work in progress with preliminary results, and novel contributions to formal methods (6 pages, excluding bibliography and appendices).

 All papers that conform to submission guidelines will be peer-reviewed by members of the program committee.
 Submissions will be evaluated on the basis of originality, the importance of contribution, soundness, evaluation, quality of presentation, and appropriate comparison to related work.